 Anyone who's had a panic attack will tell you how horrible they can be.
-They're one of the most treatable psychological issues though.
-This article will cover some ways to cope with them.
+Luckily they're actually one of the more treatable mental health issues.
+This article will cover some ways to understand and cope with them.

 Description of a panic attack

-If you're already familiar with what a panic attack is feel free to skip this part.
 Sometimes people will have panic attacks, but they'll be unaware of the concept and call them something else such as an anxiety attack, a freak out, or a breakdown.
-I'll describe the full-on version below, but less severe types are possible too.

-Panic attacks are bouts of intense anxiety.
-They come on quickly, sometimes seemingly out of nowhere, but at other times in response to a stressful event or the thought that something unavoidable and bad is going to happen in the future.
-There's an understandable urge to flee from the scene.
-They usually don't last more than half an hour, but the person who just had one may feel drained and jittery for hours afterward.
+Panic attacks are bouts of extreme anxiety.
+They come on quickly, sometimes seemingly out of nowhere, but at other times in response to a stressful event or a particularly scary fear about the future.
+They usually don't last more than fifteen minutes, but you may feel jittery and drained for hours afterward.

-The main psychological symptoms are intense fear, and feelings that something terrible is going to happen, or that you're going to die, faint, lose control, or go crazy.
-Your mind will also have a tendency to think over your problems in a frantic way and jump to the worst possible scenarios.
-You'll generally be thinking about how screwed or trapped or in trouble you are.
+The main psychological symptoms are intense fear, and a feeling that something vaguely terrible is going to happen, or that you're going to die, lose control, or go crazy.
+Your mind tends to think over your problems in a frantic way and jump to the worst possible scenarios.
+You'll generally dwell on how screwed, trapped, or in trouble you are.

 The first panic attacks vs. subsequent ones

-A person's experience of their first panic attack, or first few panic attacks, tends to play out differently from the ones that come after.
-The first time someone has a panic attack it often catches them completely off guard.
-It's not uncommon for people to interpret their symptoms as a sign they're having a heart attack, seriously ill some other way, or that they're going crazy.
-It's also not that rare for a person to go to the hospital because of it.
+Someone's experience of their first panic attack, or first few panic attacks, tends to play out differently from the ones that come after.
+The first time they have a panic attack it often catches them off guard.
+It's not uncommon for people to interpret their symptoms as a sign they're having a heart attack, seriously ill in some other way, or that they're going to completely mentally snap.
+It's pretty common for people to go to the emergency room because of it.

-Even if someone knows that what they're going through is a panic attack, and that they're not in any danger of dying, they're still often thrown for a loop by how scary and unpleasant one actually is.
-They may still worry that they're going to have a nervous breakdown or lose their mind.
-Basically, during the first panic attack or two people often take the experience at face value and are scared in the moment by what they think it means.
+Even if someone knows that what they're going through is a panic attack, and that they're not in any danger of dying, they're still often thrown for a loop by how scary and unpleasant one actually feels.
+They may still worry they're going to have a nervous breakdown or lose their mind.
+Basically, during the first panic attack or two people often take what's happening at face value and are afraid in the moment of what they think it all means.

 What tends to happen with subsequent episodes is that the fear shifts to having another panic attack itself.
 People develop a fear of fear.
-After the first attack or so a person will probably learn what it is that actually happened to them, and realize they weren't having a heart attack or whatnot.
-Still, the experience was horrible and now they're on edge out about it happening again.
+After the first attack or two people usually learn what it is that actually happened to them, and realize they weren't having a heart attack or whatnot.
+Still, the episode felt horrible and now they're on edge out about it happening again.

-They may become very anxious when they're put in the situation where they first had a panic attack.
-Whenever they get nervous they start to wonder if another attack is imminent.
-They may start to steer clear of situations where they'd be 'trapped' or embarrassed if they panicked (e.g., subways, crowded movie theaters, certain social situations).
+They may become very anxious when they're in the situation where they first had a panic attack.
+Whenever they get nervous they start to wonder if another attack is right around the corner.
+They may start to steer clear of settings where they'd be "trapped" or embarrassed if they panicked (e.g., subways, crowded restaurants, driving in heavy traffic).
 They begin to pay really close attention to their bodily sensations.
-If their heart beats a little bit fast or they feel out of breath for a few seconds they may worry if another attack is starting.
+If their heart beats a little bit fast or they feel out of breath for a few seconds they worry if another attack is starting.

 The vicious cycle at the heart of panic attacks

 Panic attacks start with some initial physical symptoms.
-For the attack to progress the person has to interpret those initial symptoms as a very bad thing.
+For the attack to progress someone has to interpret those early sensations as concerning and dangerous.
 When they do this they get even more scared, which makes their symptoms even worse, which makes them more anxious.
-Things spiral out of control until full panic is achieved.
+Things quickly spiral out of control until full panic kicks in.

-Again, the process to happen differently for first vs. subsequent panic attacks.
-The first time the person may feel how nervous they are or how fast their heart is beating and think, "I'm going crazy" or "I'm going to have a heart attack and die."
+Again, the process happens differently for first vs. subsequent panic attacks.
+The first time someone may feel how nervous they are or how fast their heart is beating and think, "I'm going crazy" or "I'm going to have a heart attack and die."
 That's what sets the cycle off.
-For subsequent attacks as soon as someone feels anxious enough or has a bodily sensation that's panic-related they may think, "Oh crap, oh crap, oh crap!
-I'm going to have a panic attack again!"
+For subsequent attacks as soon they feel anxious enough or have a bodily sensation that's panic-related they may think, "Oh crap, oh crap, oh crap!
+I'm going to have a panic attack again!
+Not now!
+I can't do this!"
 That's the thought that freaks them out and sets the cascade in motion.

 Coping with panic attacks

-Many of the ideas below appear in this article on more general attitudes towards handling anxiety.
-Normally I try not to repeat myself too much across different articles, but in this case I think it's okay.
+Many of the ideas below also appear in this article on more general attitudes toward handling anxiety.

 Realize that the symptoms of a panic attack are harmless

-Panic attacks feel terrible.
+Panic attacks feel absolutely terrible.
 There's no debating that.
 Although as messed up as your body or mind feels, none of what happens during them is harmful.
 Knowing this is a huge part of dealing with them.
-It disrupts that initial "This is very bad" thought that kicks off the process towards full-on panic.
+It disrupts that initial "This is really, really bad" thought that kicks off the process toward total panic.

 This knowledge helps in the sense of reassuring people that they're not going to have a heart attack or go nuts.
 That's the first type of worry that can progress to full panic.
 It also helps when someone has a fear of panicking for its own sake.
-If they can move from an attitude of "These sensations are terrible, I'll do anything to prevent them!" to "These sensations don't feel great but they don't actually do anything" then they'll be a lot less likely to spook when they initially start to experience them.
+If they can move from an attitude of "These sensations are terrible.
+I'll do anything to prevent them!" to "These sensations don't feel great, but they don't actually do anything" then they'll be less likely to spook when they initially start to experience them.